 - Revisit notifications: get a notification when a company in this view visits your site.

-These can be enabled by clicking Actions > Manage Notifications in the upper right-hand corner.
-In the dialog box, toggle the switch next to the notification types you would like to enable.
-Team admins can also add their team members by selecting Team notifications.You can also update your personal notification preferences for All visitors in your Profile & Preferences page by clicking Notifications > Alerts.
+These can be enabled by clicking Actions > Manage Notifications in the top-right corner.
+In the dialog box, click to toggle the notification type switch on.
+Team admins can also add their team members by selecting Team notifications.You can disable your prospect notifications in your Profile & Preferences.
 Your saved views will not appear here, as the setting here only applies to your All visits view.

 Search and saved filters

 Search for prospects by keywords, such as state or country.
 If the term included in your search query is matched by a prospect, that prospect will show on the list.
 If you have sales teams assigned to certain regions, you can easily see how well they're doing.
 You can also train regional sales reps to pull these reports themselves so they can identify prospects in their region showing interest in your site and then reach out to them and close deals.

 To search, click the search box near the top and enter a city or state.
 The results will populate in the table.
 Please note that this is a keyword search as opposed to a strict state/country filter.